 - Specific Heat Capacity

 - Liquid water diffusivity

 It also takes account of internal and external conditions including temperature and relative humidity.
 It then works out whether, on balance, over a period of a year, moisture is going to dissipate from the structure or continue to build up.
-When submitting plans to Building Controlthe local authority department which deals with the Building Regulations you may well be asked to provide calculations regarding vapour barriers.
+When submitting plans to Building Control you may well be asked to provide calculations regarding vapour barriers.
 BSIBritish Standards Institute BS 5250 Code of practice for control of condensation in buildings is the document which the Building Regulations refer back to.

 It’s worth noting that this type of software is still being developed and refined because it is so complicated, especially when there are cavities in walls or other parts of the fabric or when the sandwich of different materials which make up the fabric is complicated.

 To get an idea of the values of various construction types there is an on-line insulation calculator at Vilnis Vesma’s site.
 It also flags up when interstitial condensation might be a problem.

 Decrement delay is a fairly new subject which is about how insulation behaves in a dynamic situation (dynamic in the sense of fluctuating temperatures).
 It is quite a simple subject in theory but there are immense numbers of variables in terms of materials and their positioning and also with regard to climate.
 It still does not figure in the building regulations although it can have a very marked effect on how insulation behaves.